All Episodes

 Aim high.

-It's not high enough.
+That's not high enough.

-All of which came from the left kidney of Daraj Wadiel during a three-hour operation by Dr. Ashishrawandal.
+The most kidney stones removed from a patient is 172,155, all of which came from the left kidney of Darajwadil during a three-hour operation by Dr. Ashish Rawandal.

 That is pissing out a lot of tiny pebbles.

-Are they like super super small?
+Are they like super, super small?

 They must be just tiny.

-I guess I guess they must be.
+I guess they must be.

-He must just been pissing these out forever, not really noticing until a bigger one came out.
+He must have just been pissing these out forever, not really noticing until a bigger one came out.

-He's like, Oh, I have a kidney stone.
+He's like, oh, I have a kidney stone.

 That's got to be hell.